Rail transport in Lithuania: Narrow-gauge

 In 2001, Aukštaitija narrow gauge railway was established as a separate company (independent from the Lithuanian Railways) to manage the narrow gauge railway.
 It primarily runs services for tourism and entertainment.
 It operates tourist trains ran by the TU2 diesel locomotives.

 Future expansion

-Rail Baltica is an ongoing greenfield railway infrastructure project which will link all Baltic States, including Lithuania, Poland and, eventually, Finland.
-Being a part of the Trans-European Transport Networks (TEN-T), it is one of the priority projects of the European Union.
+Rail Baltica is an ongoing greenfield railway infrastructure project that will link all Baltic states, including Lithuania, Poland and, eventually, Finland.
+Being a part of the Trans-European Transport Networks (TEN-T), it is a priority project of the European Union.
 It will introduce standard-gauge high-speed rail with an operating speed of 249 km/h for passenger trains.
-The project is expected to be complete by 2026.
+As of 2023, project completion is scheduled for 2030, with a start of services on some sections in 2028.

-In Lithuania, 392 km of new track will be constructed, including the reconstruction of the Vilnius–Kaunas Railway to support standard gauge.
-High speed rail will reduce the Vilnius—Kaunas route time to 38 minutes.
-At project completion, the following routes will become available (with projected travel times):
+In Lithuania, 392 km of new track will be constructed, including reconstruction of the Vilnius–Kaunas Railway to support standard gauge.
+High speed rail will reduce the Vilnius–Kaunas route time to 38 minutes.
+At project completion, the following routes will become available or faster (with projected travel times):